 For this sectional, we also made the back cushions to be semi-attached, instead of being loose, which is standard.

-About a year after the above sectional was shipped to our customer, one of the corner joints came apart, apparently as a result of the entire sectional having been repeatedly dragged around by one end, which is the one kind of abuse that these sectionals cannot be expected to withstand (that causes great leverage to come to bear on great resistance, producing tremendous strain on the inside corner joinery).
-Minor damage resulted, but it was easily repaired -- when the structural parts of the frames are made of solid oak, it can be repaired, unlike the typical furniture that's made of "engineered wood."
+Minor damage resulted to the above sectional, but it was not difficult to repair -- when the structural parts of the frames are made of solid oak, it can be repaired, unlike the typical furniture that's made of "engineered wood."
 We would have been willing to pay for shipping both ways for the damaged component to be returned to us for a no-charge repair or replacement, but the facility's director opted to do an easy repair with a kit that we sent them.
 A couple of weeks after the repair, he wrote, "I love the product and the service.
 I'll be ordering more in the future.
 Thanks for everything."
-How often do you think the director of an organization counseling convicted felons would "love" furniture he had purchased for his facility, a year later, not to mention also loving the service he had received in response to a problem?
-Update: Over two years after their original purchase, this organization ordered a third sectional just like the one pictured here, for a separate facility..
+(It is likely that a statement such as the above coming from the director of an organization with often-abusive counselees, regarding both a product and the service in relation to a problem, is probably very unusual.)
+Update: Over two years after their original purchase, this organization ordered a third sectional just like the one pictured here, for a separate facility.